fenago/microservices/dockerize ML Python REST API/README.md

     joblib.dump(dt, 'iris-model.model')
     print('Model Training Finished.\n\tAccuracy obtained: {}'.format(accuracy))
    ```
+   <h4>Step4</h4>
+   now run the file `app.py` if no error occur open browser and navigate to `http://localhost:5002/` and you will see 'Hello World!'.
+   Now our server is online and listening to request  we will disscuss code later on.

   <h2>****  PART2 ****</h2>
 <h3>REST API client GUI using angular</h3>
 First we need to create a new angular project using following command in terminal to install angular and create new project